uppersaranac/irmcp/src/servers/ct/ct_notes.md

   light editing to make the doc markdown format
 * The intro and conclusion were edited out
 * added " years" to ages in RANGE[] queries
+* the enum values for OverallStatus were not in the format the server expected, such as not being upper case, so added the correct values in.
+* The PrimaryOutcomeMeasure and SecondaryOutcomeMeasure had Title appended incorrectly.
+Probably due to the structure of the field as it has a title subfield.
 * added an addendum on the filters and postfilters using the prompt:

 ```md